fritzy/ape-ecs/docs/Entity.md

 }
 ```

-The returning object includes the `Entity` id, tags, array of Components, and an object called "c" with labeled `Components`.
+The returning object includes the `Entity` id, tags, array of Components, and an object called "c" with keyed `Components`.

 👆 You can use this resulting Object to save state and restore with `world.createEntity` later.

 👀 See also [world.getObject](World.md#getobject) and [component.getObject](./Component.md#getobject).

-💭 `world.getObject` calls this method on all entities to geneate it's result.
+💭 `world.getObject` calls this method on all entities to generate its result.
 This method calls all of its `Components` `getObject` to get its result.

 ## destroy